-The list of trading venues that have a significant cross-border dimension should be determined by the Commission in delegated acts by taking into account, for each class of financial instruments, at least the trading volume on the trading venue as well as the trading volume on that trading venue in financial instruments for which the competent authority of the most relevant market differs from the competent authority of the trading venue.
+The list of trading venues that have a significant cross-border dimension should be determined by the Commission in a delegated act by taking into account for each class of financial instruments at least the trading volume on that trading venue as well as the trading volume on that trading venue in financial instruments for which the competent authority of the most relevant market differs from the competent authority of that trading venue.
 In order to provide legal certainty and not to delay the implementation of the mechanism, the criteria for the determination of trading venues with a significant cross-border dimension should be set in this Regulation with specific thresholds set for shares.
-To ensure that the criteria remain workable and flexible enough to take into account the developments of financial markets and the need for effective supervision, the Commission should be empowered to amend and update over time the list of designated trading venues by means of a delegated act, while ensuring proportionality, and to ask ESMA for an opinion.
+However, to ensure the criteria remain workable and flexible enough to take into account the developments of financial markets and the need for effective supervision, the Commission should be empowered to adapt over time those thresholds by means of a delegated act, while ensuring proportionality, and to ask ESMA for an opinion on the calibration of thresholds.
 Furthermore, that mechanism for exchanging order data should at first only concern shares, before being extended to bonds and futures, considering the relevance of those financial instruments in terms of both cross-border trading and market manipulation.
 However, to ensure that such mechanism for exchanging order data reflects developments in financial markets as well as the capacity of competent authorities to process new data, the Commission should be empowered to further broaden the scope of instruments whose order data can be exchanged through that mechanism and potentially postpone the inclusion of bonds and futures, taking into account ESMA's analysis of the deployment of the mechanism, particularly in terms of costs.